PLangHQ/plang/Documentation/Settings.md

 This command tells the Plang runtime to inject the service located in the `services/mysettings/*.dll` folder and sets it to be global to the application.

-### Customizing the AskUserHandler
+### Customizing how it asks user

-If you want to customize how Plang asks the user for input, you can inject your own `AskUserHandler` service.
-This is useful if you want to handle user prompts differently, such as sending a message through a messaging module.
+If you want to customize how Plang asks the user for input, you can inject your own [`AskUserHandler` service](https://github.com/PLangHQ/plang/blob/main/Documentation/Services.md#askuser-service).
+This is useful if you want to handle user prompts differently.

+Let’s say you have a Plang app running on a server.
+You can configure it to alert your admin if a setting is missing.
+The app could [send a message](https://github.com/PLangHQ/plang/blob/main/Documentation/blogs/Messaging.md) or email, then pause while waiting for a response.
+Once the admin provides the answer, the app updates the setting and resumes from where it left off.

 To do this, implement the `IAskUserHandler` interface and inject it: